abTEM/doc/docs/intro.md

 :link-type: ref
 **Example gallery**

-Check the gallery for templates to assist with your common simulation tasks or for examples demonstrating a unique topic or reproducing publication results.
+Our example gallery provides fully functional code templates to assist with your common simulation tasks, for demonstrating a unique topic, or for reproducing result in published research articles.

 :::